Trending Topics

 Each of us owes a general duty of care to everyone — the duty not to intentionally harm anybody and to try not to do anything too stupid.

+Legally speaking, there is a general duty “not to behave in such a way as to endanger the well-being of others.”
+I like my description better.
 EMS professionals, on the other hand, owe a much greater duty to the community while on or off the job.
 Providers have the duty to act as would a “prudent, reasonable EMS provider with the same level of training, in the same community, and under similar circumstances.”
 That’s the legal description.

 As you can see, that duty is broad-reaching and subject to a great deal of interpretation.
-It is not limited to just patient care, but also extends to the patients’ families, to coworkers and guests, and to the community in general.
+It is not limited to patient care, but also extends to the patients’ families, to coworkers and guests, and to the community in general.
 Your patient care may be second to none, but how do you behave at the station or while driving around town in the ambulance or rescue squad?
 How clean is the ambulance?
-How well stocked is the medical box?
+How well-stocked is the medical box?
 The list is virtually endless, and all of it is your responsibility.

 One of the toughest questions about duty involves other providers.
 What is your individual duty when a fellow provider is utterly incompetent or worse, a criminal?
 But we will have to tuck that question away for another column.